Become a Ski Instructor in Zermatt, Switzerland

 The Course is organised and run by Professional Coaches.

-This is another advantage we provide; with over 10 years of experience in the sport industry, we are not ski instructors from a ski school; we are professional coaches that have worked together for years and is dedicated to making this program the best it can be.
+This is another advantage we provide; with over 10 years of experience in the sport industry, we are not ski instructors from a ski school; we are professional coaches that have worked together for years and are dedicated in making this program the best it can be.

 The overall structure of the training is carefully planned and run by a Sport Coach who is also a Ski Instructors’ Examiner.
 This way we are able to make the most out of every run, every day and every week of skiing.